michaelschaub/michaelschaub.github.io/high-hopes.md

 ---------------
 ## Presentations and Communication
-Research related to the present project was presented at the following places / events.
+Research related to the present project was presented by M. Schaub  at the following places / events.
+* Lake Como Spring School 2025 on Complex Networks, Como, Italy, May 2025
 * Newton Institute Workshop "Hypergraphs: Theory and Applications", London, UK, July 2024
 * Nordita WINQ Workshop on Dynamics and Topology of Complex Network Systems, Stockholm, Sweden, May 2024
 * SIAM Conference on Applied Linear Algebra (LA 24), Paris, France, May 2024